 “If you want to be successful in this highly competitive business, and manage to stay happily married with all the traveling you’ll be doing—a stable home is essential.
-So, before you tell your wife one thing you don’t like about her, before you complain about anything she does—make sure you’ve first told her 50 things you admire about her.
+Before you tell your wife one thing you don’t like about her, before you complain about anything she does—make sure you’ve first told her 50 things you admire about her.
 If you can do that first, then go ahead and complain about whatever you want.
-But remember, this is an ‘every 24 hour requirement’: Find and tell her 50 positives every 24 hours before you start complaining.
-I expect you to report to me about your progress.”
+But remember, this is an ‘every 24-hour requirement’: Find and tell her 50 positives every 24 hours before you start complaining.
+I expect you to report your progress to me.”